 current lag and lead

 Of these, resistance is the easiest to understand, because it has the same effect on both direct currents and alternating currents.
 When the voltage across the two terminals of a resistance changes, the current changes immediately.
-If the voltage rise, the current rises; and if the voltage falls, the current falls, and so on.
+If the voltage rises, the current rises; and if the voltage falls, the current falls, and so on.
 Current and voltage are said to be in phase.

 Inductors (L) and capacitors (C) behave quite differently, In "L" circuits a rise in voltage is accompanied by a rise in current, but this rise is delayed by a back e.m.f. (see reactance) generated by the inductor.
 As the voltage rises and falls, the current rises and falls, but a fraction of a second later.
 So the current flowing through the inductor is always lagging behind the voltage, and current and voltage are said to be out of phase.

 In "C" circuits, on the other hand, the current in the circuit must first flow to the two plates of the capacitor (round the circuit from plate to plate and not across the gap between the plates) to make potential difference across them.
-As the current rises, the voltage between the two plates; and as the current falls, the voltage falls, but the voltage follows the current's lead a fraction of a second later.
+As the current rises, the voltage between the two plates rises; and as the current falls, the voltage falls, but the voltage follows the current's lead a fraction of a second later.
 Current and voltage are again out of phase, only in "C" circuits the current is always leading the voltage.

 One complete cycle of an alternating current consists of a rise (in current or voltage) up to the positive maximum, followed by a drop, through zero, to the negative maximum voltage, and a subsequent rise back to the zero starting point.
 A "positive" current means that electrons flow in one direction round the circuit, while a "negative" current means that they surge round in the opposite direction.